pgRouting/workshop/2.1.0-dev/en/_sources/chapters/prepareData.txt

 * postgreSQL 9.1 or higher
 * postGIS 2.x installed as extension

-These requirements are met, then open a terminal window :code:`ctrl-alt-t`  and execute the following commands:
+These requirements are met, then open a terminal window :code:`ctrl-alt-t`  and follow the instructions:

 .. rubric:: If OSGeo Live is not being used.